 A: Regular brushing and flossing can keep plaque in check, stopping it from destroying your gums and bone before it starts.
 Brush your teeth at least twice a day, especially before going to sleep.
 For more technical instructions about how to floss, refer to our page on home dental care.

-A: You should come in to the office once every three months, and these visits are crucial to finding problems underneath the surface that you might not be able to treat yourself.
+A: You should come into the office once every three months to see your local dentist, and these visits are crucial to finding problems underneath the surface that you might not be able to treat yourself.
 At these visits, your teeth are cleaned and checked for cavities.
 We also perform a full oral cancer screening, checking your face, neck, lips, tongue, throat and gums for any signs of oral cancer.
 We also check your gums and the bone underneath it for any disease.
 Using special instruments, we examine the surface of your teeth for tartar or plaque—which we remove—and any existing restorations, like fillings, crowns or bridges.
 Then we polish your teeth, make sure that you’re taking care of them at home, and send you on your way.

 A: Periodontal disease is very difficult to self-diagnose, as the disease is actually painless in its early stages.
 In fact, by the time it becomes very noticeable, it is possible for serious gum recession or bone loss to have occurred.
 That’s why it’s so important that you come in for your regularly scheduled check-ups, especially if you smoke or have other conditions that make you more susceptible to plaque buildup on your teeth, such as crowded teeth or medication with side effects that makes your mouth dry, allowing bacteria to grow in the absence of saliva.
 Your genetic history is also a factor in your susceptibility to periodontal disease, so if you know that you’re at risk, please make sure to come in once every three months.
 It will be much less expensive and much less time-consuming than the lengthy and difficult procedures that we may have to perform id your periodontal disease become too aggressive.